isaac-martin/rosemillk/README.md

-# react-js-buy-sdk
+# rosemi.lk

-An example using [js-buy-sdk](https://github.com/Shopify/js-buy-sdk) built with [React](https://facebook.github.io/react/).
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Shopify / React built using [js-buy-sdk](https://github.com/Shopify/js-buy-sdk).This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Development
-## Prerequisites
+### Prerequisites

 You will need the following things properly installed on your computer.